bikegirl/NLP-Nitro/README.md

 SpaCyParser is where all the *magic* starts to happen.
 It takes in a content messaged passed from the TextComplexifier class and starts getting to work!
 By default, spaCy will parse each token in a text and label it with a variety of categories including, but not limited to TEXT, LEMMA, POS, TAG, DEP, SHAPE, ALPHA, STOP, Dependency Parse, tokenization, Sentence Segmentation, and rules-based matching (to name a few).
 In this class we solely deal with TEXT, POS, and TAG.
 Once the universal tags are parsed into the text, we then do a conversion from spaCy's POS tag convention to DataMuses's POS tag convention so that we can properly query the API.

 A text is then parsed into two list of tuples (token and corresponding POS tag), and then enumerated to put all tokens of interest into it's own consolidated list that can be later traversed and searched with an integer key that corresponds to it's token placement with in the sentence.
 This makes it uniquely suitable for lexical substitution once the complexity score is calculated.
-It has 3 instance variables: __nlp english model from spaCy, tokens[] list, and tags[] list.
+It has 3 instance variables: __nlp (English model from spaCy), tokens (list), and tags (list).

 SpacyParser has one magical method called parse_and_tag_text() that receives a text, tokenizes, and returns api_tags, a list of tuples of (word, DataMuse_formatted_POS).